beast-dev/BeastJar/cran-comments.md

 * This submission packages the latest release of the popular phylogenetics software BEAST X to make it available to R users

+* Fixed 2 NOTEs:
+  - added 'Baele' to custom spell-check dictionary
+  - reduced multi-core CPU usage in examples to single core

-* occasional NOTE: installed size is  7.8Mb
+* Remains occasional NOTE: installed size is  7.8Mb
   - We are aware the package size exceeds the maximum.
 We have tried our best to reduce the size, for example by dropping code normally used for a graphical user interface.
 However, we cannot reduce the size